Review on Great Fosters, The Tudor Room

 The Great Fosters hotel, a magnificent Grade One listed building in Egham, Surrey have launched two new restaurants, The Tudor Room and The Estate Grill.
 Located in the heart of Windsor Forest, Great Fosters was built as a royal hunting lodge in 1550 and is etched with history.
 The stately house is surrounded on three sides by a moat and it nestles amid fifty acres of stunning landscaped grounds and parkland; the interior is equally stunning with its exquisite original tapestries, carved panelling and mullioned windows.

 Guests can relax with pre-dinner drinks in the cocktail bar overlooking the Japanese bridge or sit out on the terrace (weather permitting), before proceeding to the sumptuous Tudor Room restaurant with elegant silk lined walls and a stunning seventeenth century tapestry taking centre stage.
+The restaurant was delighted to pick up a prestigious Michelin star in the 2020 edition of the Guide.

 Alternative dining is available in The Estate Grill, a contemporary restaurant offering a simpler style of cooking focussed on first-class local ingredients, some of which will be sourced from their own kitchen garden, and foraged by Shane.
 The restaurant will also showcase an ever changing display of artwork from talented contemporary British artists.